Arranging furniture properly can improve the look of your home design by highlighting focal points and architectural features.

 Your ultimate home staging goal is to sell your home quickly and for more money!

-Applying basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color and patterns, will help you to make better furniture arrangement choices.
+Applying basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color and patterns, will help you make better furniture arrangement choices.

 The shape and architecture of your rooms can also guide you in successfully arranging furniture in your home.